Auburn

 Presbyterian Community Ministry supports low income residents with food.
 Phone (334) 887-3777.

-City Of Auburn – May have emergency rent, codisabled and elderly individuals facing financial challenges with payment on their Opelika Light and Power bill.
+disabled and elderly individuals facing financial challenges with payment on their Opelika Light and Power bill.
 Opelika Share will not make payments on non-active (disconnected) accounts, unmetered services or late fees.
 They may also distribute Prescription Drug Discount Cards.

 Smiths Community Agape Fund, Philadelphia Baptist Church – Limited utility bill assistance is offered for individuals or families in need of help.
 7807 Lee Road 246, Smiths, Alabama 36877, call (334) 297-0517